-On September 23, 2008, Korn/Ferry International (the "Company", "we", "its" and "our") will hold its 2008 Annual Meeting of Stockholders (the "Annual Meeting") at the Intercontinental Hotel in Century City located at 2151 Avenue of the Stars, Los Angeles, California 90067.
-The meeting will begin at 10:00 a.m.
+On September 10, 2009, Korn/Ferry International (the "Company", "we", "its" and "our") will hold its 2009 Annual Meeting of Stockholders (the "Annual Meeting") at the Hyatt Regency Century Plaza Hotel in Century City located at 2025 Avenue of the Stars, Los Angeles, California 90067.
+The Annual Meeting will begin at 10:00 a.m.
 Pacific time.

-Only stockholders who owned our common stock at the close of business on July 25, 2008 can vote at this meeting or any adjournments or postponements that may take place.
+Only stockholders who owned our common stock as of the close of business on July 27, 2009 (the "Record Date") can vote at the Annual Meeting or any adjournments or postponements thereof.
 The purposes of the Annual Meeting are to:

-- 1. Elect three directors to serve on the Board of Directors (the "Board") until the 2011 Annual Meeting of Stockholders; - 2.
-Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the Company's 2009 fiscal year; - 3.
-Approve the Korn/Ferry International 2008 Stock Incentive Plan; and - 4.
-Transact any other business properly presented at the Annual Meeting.
+- 1. Elect three directors to serve on the Board of Directors (the "Board") until the 2012 Annual Meeting of Stockholders; - 2.
+Approve an amendment and restatement of our 2008 Stock Incentive Plan (the "2008 Plan") to, among other things, increase the number of shares of common stock that may be delivered pursuant to awards granted under the 2008 Plan by 2,360,000 shares; - 3.
+Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the Company's 2010 fiscal year; and - 4.
+Transact any other business that may be properly presented at the Annual Meeting.

-The Board of Directors recommends that you vote "FOR" the approval of each of the three proposals outlined in the Proxy Statement accompanying this notice.
+The Board of Directors unanimously recommends that you vote "FOR" the approval of each of the three proposals outlined in the Proxy Statement accompanying this notice.

-A quorum comprised of the holders of a majority of the outstanding shares of our common stock on the record date must be present or represented for the transaction of business.
-Accordingly, it is important that your shares be represented at the Annual Meeting.
-Whether or not you plan to attend the Annual Meeting, please complete, date and sign the enclosed proxy card and return it in the envelope provided.
-You may revoke your proxy at any time prior to the time it is voted by (1) notifying the Corporate Secretary in writing; (2) returning a later-dated proxy card; or (3) attending the Annual Meeting and voting in person.
+A quorum comprised of the holders of a majority of the outstanding shares of our common stock on the Record Date must be present or represented by proxy for the transaction of business at the Annual Meeting.
+Accordingly, it is important that your shares be represented.
+Whether or not you plan to attend the Annual Meeting, please vote promptly by mail, telephone or Internet.
+You may revoke your proxy at any time before it is voted by (1) sending a written revocation to the Corporate Secretary, (2) submitting a later-dated proxy, or (3) attending the Annual Meeting and voting in person.

-This Proxy Statement is first being mailed to our stockholders on or about August 29, 2008.
+This Proxy Statement is first being mailed to our stockholders on or about August 7, 2009.
 Please read the proxy materials carefully.
 Your vote is important and we appreciate your cooperation in considering and acting on the matters presented.